Updated: May 26, 2022

-BENEFITS There are countless benefits to solo practise, but here are our top three:
+BENEFITS There are countless benefits to solo practice, but here are our top three:

 stability/balance: When we learn the difference between balance and stability in our own bodies, we become more confident dancing with a partner.
 By creating the movement of the dance with our whole body, our embrace can be used to create nice sensations and effortless communication.